awsdocs/aws-cdk-guide/doc_source/reference.md

 ## Versioning<a name="versioning"></a>

-Version numbers consist of three numeric version parts: *major*\.*minor*\.*patch*, and adhere to the [semantic versioning](https://semver.org) model\.
+Version numbers consist of three numeric version parts: *major*\.*minor*\.*patch*, and generally adhere to the [semantic versioning](https://semver.org) model\.
 This means that breaking changes to stable APIs are limited to major releases\.
 Minor and patch releases are backward compatible, meaning that the code written in a previous version with the same major version can be upgraded to a newer version and be expected to continue to build and run, producing the same output\.

 **Note**
-This compatibility promise does not apply to APIs designated as experimental\.
+This compatibility promise does not apply to APIs under active development, which are designated as experimental\.
 See [AWS CDK stability index](#aws_construct_lib_stability) for more details\.

 ### AWS CDK Toolkit \(CLI\) compatibility<a name="cdk_toolkit_versioning"></a>